joshbegley/nyt-latest/previous.md

 `Beijing’s threat to stop a tycoon’s sale of his ports business has dealmakers wondering if they can still operate without political interference.`\
 https://nytimes.com/2025/03/20/business/trump-panama-canal-china-hong-kong.html

-**Heathrow Airport Halts Operations After Substation Fire in London**\
+**Heathrow Airport to Be Closed All Day After Nearby Fire**\
-`Dozens of firefighters were trying to put out a nearby blaze.
-The airport said it would be closed all of Friday.`\
+`One of the world’s busiest airports canceled all arrivals and departures until 11:59 p.m.
+Friday after a fire nearby disrupted power.
+The airport serves about 1,300 flights a day.`\
 https://nytimes.com/2025/03/20/world/europe/heathrow-airport-fire.html

 **The Rangers are still in the playoff race, but going nowhere fast**\